Neuro-Immunology - Multiple Sclerosis Center

 Yale Medicine Neurology

 Stamford: Yale MS physicians are available to see patients at the Long Ridge Medical Center, located at 260 Long Ridge Rd in Stamford, Conn.
 The clinic provides easy parking and handicapped access for patients and is conveniently a ten-minute drive from I-95.
 Advanced MRI scanners, a clinical laboratory and an infusion center are on-site.
 The clinic offers access to physical and occupational therapy, walking evaluations and bracing, and Botox® treatment for spasticity.

 Stamford, Conn.
 06902

 Important Information Regarding COVID-19

 The Centers for Disease Control and Prevention (CDC) are following the outbreak of coronavirus (COVID-19), which causes a respiratory disease.
-This is a rapidly evolving situation and questions regarding the use of Multiple Sclerosis disease modifying therapies during this outbreak are being raised.

 The National MS Society’s National Medical Advisory Committee recommends the following:

-2. People with MS should continue their MS disease modifying therapies (DMTs) and discuss specific risks with their MS healthcare provider prior to stopping a DMT.
+- People with MS should continue their MS disease modifying therapies (DMTs) and discuss specific risks with their MS healthcare provider prior to stopping a DMT.

 - People with MS should be vaccinated against COVID-19.